 Register your travel with the Department of State's Smart Traveller Enrollment Program (STEP) and International SOS.

-Use normal common-sense precauations like you would in the U.S. (e.g. the buddy system, keep cash and important documents safe, avoid unsafe areas).
+- Use normal common-sense precautions like you would in the U.S. (e.g. the buddy system, keep cash and important documents safe, avoid unsafe areas).

 Drugs and alcohol

 Drinking to excess places you at risk for accidents and could also result in judgment lapses that may result in you being victimized by crime.
 Furthermore, every country has different laws regarding alcohol and drug use, and consumption can carry severe legal consequences.
 Avoid possession and usage of drugs deemed illicit by the host country; penalties are substantially more severe than the U.S. in many foreign countries.